SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Message to be displayed / signed

 The message is set in the translation dictionaries files.
-It will be prefixed with the `$AP_PREFIX` defined in the .properties file and ending with the `$TRANS_ID` value.
+It will be prefixed with the `$AP_PREFIX` defined in the .properties file and ending with the #TRANSID#` value.

 Example: "myerver.com: Authentication with Mobile ID? (jdclOE)"

 ### Logging